turingschool/front-end-curriculum/lessons/array-prototype-methods-intro.md

 #### Your Turn

-Do the things...
+* Sort the numbers in the array in descending order: `[2, 56, 5, 8, 1, 100]`.

+* Sort the words in alphabetical order according to the second letter in the word: `["couch", "blender", "island", "cereal", "chair"]`.

 ### Additional Resources

-* [MDN Array Prototypes with AJAX](https://github.com/mdn/advanced-js-fundamentals-ck/tree/gh-pages/tutorials/01-array-prototype-methods) - similar to this lesson but with the addition of AJAX calls.
+* [MDN Array Prototypes with AJAX](https://github.com/mdn/advanced-js-fundamentals-ck/tree/gh-pages/tutorials/01-array-prototype-methods) - similar to this lesson but with the addition of AJAX calls and DOM manipulation.
-* [Array Prototype Methods documentation by MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/prototype) - for a full list of array methods given to you by default in JavaScript
+* [Array Prototype Methods documentation by MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/prototype) - for a full list of array methods given to you by default in JavaScript.